Goldstream Provincial Park

 Salmon Lifecycle Game

 A large day use area with several picnic tables and a couple of fire pits line the river, along with a picnic shelter that houses running cold water, a woodburning stove, and flush toilets.
 There is no swimming at the day use area, but there are spots in the river by the campground where people can take a dip.
 This is a very sensitive part of the river.
 Splashing dogs and children will disturb the small salmon fry, who actually die of fright when disturbed in this manner.
+Browse our , with a variety of options to suit every taste and budget, available to buy online.

 Photo Credit: Barbara Sibbald